petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 1. Reproduction
 1. Replication

-Now, turning this whole process into a single one with frequent feedback loops and cross-functional collaboration is outside the scope of this article, though one could imagine there is room for efficiency gains, e.g., by eliminating the proposal phase and simply funding capable teams to work on the research gaps that they discover in a time-boxed manner.
+Now, turning this entire process into one with frequent feedback loops and cross-functional collaboration is outside the scope of this article, though one could imagine there is room for efficiency gains, e.g., by eliminating the proposal phase and simply funding capable teams to work on the research gaps that they discover in a time-boxed manner.
-Instead, we will focus on phases 4--9.
+Instead, here we will focus on phases 4--9.

 It's important to clarify that peer review and delivery happen inside a research